tarantool/test-run/README.md

 A number of fields are used to disable certain tests:

-* `disabled` — list of tests that should be skipped.
+* `disabled` — list of tests that should be skipped under all conditions.

 * `release_disabled` — list of tests that should only run when Tarantool is built in the debug mode (with `-DCMAKE_BUILD_TYPE=Debug` and not `=RelWithDebInfo`).